 Here's what the CDC says fully vaccinated people can do

-The Centers for Disease Control and Prevention has released guidance for fully vaccinated people, outlining what they can safely do — including visiting indoors and mask-free with other vaccinated people.
+The Centers for Disease Control and Prevention has released guidance for fully vaccinated people, outlining what they can safely do — including indoor, mask-free visits with other vaccinated people.
 CDC Director Rochelle Walensky announced the highly anticipated guidance during a White House COVID-19 briefing Monday.

 Fully vaccinated people, according to the CDC, can do the following:

-- Visit with other fully vaccinated people indoors without wearing masks or physical distancing;
+- Visit with other fully vaccinated people indoors without masks or physical distancing;

 - Visit with unvaccinated people from a single household who are at low risk for severe COVID-19 disease indoors without wearing masks or physical distancing; and